Share this article:

-Recent developments don’t seem to have altered significantly the way renters select an apartment.
+Recent developments don’t seem to have significantly altered the way renters select an apartment while moving during the pandemic.
 A majority report that there is no change in their rental selection process.
 17% make their decision based on online pictures and virtual property tours, while 12% of them consider picking anything available just to speed up the moving process.
 9% plan on visiting fewer properties and only 8% have put their selection process on hold for now.
 Among the ones who took the survey, just 4% say they are now avoiding visiting properties altogether.

 These survey results go to show that, whether it’s because of optimism, forced circumstances or other personal reasons, finding a home takes priority even in the most troubling of times.
-But things tend to develop fast in times of crisis, and as such, we’ll be interested to see how the renter perception changes as things progress.
+But things tend to develop fast in times of crisis, and as such, we’ll be interested to see how the renter perception on finding an apartment and moving during the pandemic changes as things progress.

 Fair use and redistribution